 It’s hard to believe that this matter has become a significant issue in modern scientific research, but I’m sure that we’ve all read about questionable research practices, false claims in research papers, retraction of some papers, and notable researchers being exposed for their lack of scientific integrity.
-It appears that political bias and pressure certainly play roles in challenging integrity in research.
+It appears that political bias and pressure play roles in challenging integrity in some research.

 The National Academies has just published a consensus study report entitled (you guessed it), “Fostering Integrity in Research.”